List of The Bold and the Beautiful characters introduced in the 2010s: The Young and the Restless

 Adam later breaks up with Sally, and Sally moves on and dates his brother Nick (Morrow).
 She remains as CEO of Newman Media temporarily until Victoria replaces her with Nate Hastings (Sean Dominic).
-Later, she and Adam make love one last time, which leads her to become pregnant with his child, their daughter.
+Later, she and Adam have sex one last time, which leads her to become pregnant with his child, their daughter.
+However, Sally and Adam's relationship didn't last long because Adam cheated on Sally with his ex-wife, Chelsea Lawson leading Sally to dump Adam after he repeatedly lied to her.
+Sally then pursues a relationship with Adam's main nemesis, Billy Abbott (Jason Thompson) in which she and Billy later get engaged and then conceive a child together.

-Shirley Spectra

-Shirley Spectra, played by Patrika Darbo, first appeared on February 1, 2017.
-In March 2018, Darbo announced she had departed the cast, due to the end of the Spectra storyline.
-She made her last appearance on March 5, 2018.
-Darbo returned on November 8, 2018, for a brief appearance.

-Darbo's character has also crossed over to sister soap The Young and the Restless via video in past episodes.
-Darbo's appearances on the soap were April 6, 2021; May 14, 2021; May 26, 2021; May 31, 2021; and June 4, 2021.

-Shirley is the sister of Sally Spectra (Darlene Conley), and she arrives in Los Angeles to help her granddaughter, also named Sally (Courtney Hope), re-open Spectra Fashions.

 Saul Feinberg

 Saul Feinberg II, played by Alex Wyse, first appeared on February 3, 2017.
+The character and casting was announced on January 31, 2017.
 In March 2018, it was announced that Wyse had departed the cast, due to the end of the Spectra storyline.

 Saul is the grandson of Saul Feinberg, the tailor of Spectra Fashions, and a friend of Sally Spectra (Conley).
 Saul is hired by Sally's namesake, Sally Spectra (Hope), as a tailor like his grandfather to help re-open Spectra Fashions.
 He is shown to be insecure at times due his to feelings for Sally.

 Darlita

 Darlita, played by Danube Hermosillo, first appeared on February 9, 2017. is Sally's unpaid receptionist at Spectra fashions.
 Her name and character are a take on Darla Forrester (Schae Harrison), who was previously a receptionist at Spectra.
 She is portrayed as dimwitted in her job and frequently speaks incoherently, despite her best efforts.
 Before the launch of Spectra fashions, Saul (Alex Wyse) introduces Darlita to Sally (Courtney Hope) as a potential hire.
 Sally is reluctant at first, prompting Darlita to make a passionate but humorless plea.
 She tells Sally that if she hires her now, "she'll live to regret it," when she meant to say "she won't regret it".
 Sally hires her anyway, and throughout the season, the character has been used multiple times for comedic scenes.
 In March 2018, it was announced she would depart the cast, due to the end of the Spectra storyline.

-Darlita is introduced as the newly hired receptionist at Spectra Fashions.

 Coco Spectra

 Coco Spectra, played by Courtney Grosbeck, first appeared on February 24, 2017.

+In September 2026, it was announced that Coco would be reintroduced on The Young and the Restless, with Ashley Campbell assuming the role.
+Scenes concerning the crossover are expected to air in October 2026.

 Coco is the teen sister of Sally Spectra (Hope), the grand-niece of Sally Spectra (Conley), and the granddaughter of Sally's sister, Shirley Spectra (Darbo).
 She was previously an intern at Forrester Creations and briefly dated RJ Forrester (Anthony Turpei).